-Part of the local residents group Whakamarama Community Inc, Friends of the Blade/Pa Kereru are a community conservation group tasked with running a pest control program that will be covering 300 hectares of Kaimai Forest Park.
-The work is carried out by a growing group of dedicated volunteers who give their time to check rat, possum, and stoat traps.
+Part of the local resident’s group Whakamarama Community Inc, Friends of the Blade/Pa Kereru is a community conservation group tasked with running a pest control program covering close to 300 hectares of Kaimai Forest Park.
+The work is carried out by a growing group of dedicated volunteers who give their time to check and re-bait rat, possum, and stoat traps.
 Since receiving funding in 2017 to expand from their original area of around 90 hectares, there is plenty of work to do!

-The name Friends of the Blade comes from a bulldozer blade which once stood in the clearing at the end of Whakamarama Road.
-The blade has since been stolen, but the name has stuck, and a new blade has recently been added at the carpark.
+The name Friends of the Blade comes from a bulldozer blade that once stood in the clearing at the end of Whakamarama Road, between Omokoroa and Te Puna in the Western Bay of Plenty.
+The blade has since been stolen, but the name has stuck, and a new blade has recently been added at the car park.

 How to Help

 Friends of the Blade are very keen to welcome new members to the group of volunteers.
 They currently work as a group every second Friday morning, but there is flexibility for those who cannot commit to that time.

 With continued expansion, they always need new volunteers.
 Full training is given so if you have a couple of hours to spare every second Friday and would like to help please get in touch on [email protected]

 Anyone interested in joining Friends of the Blade can see the links below for more information.